jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 |                   |                   | (0.706)   | (0.292)   | (0.881)   | (0.164)   |

 Note that scores in brackets () indicate figures stated in our TMM paper.
+The differences are due to reimplementation from TF-1.2.

 Please see [above](https://github.com/jiahuei/COMIC-Compact-Image-Captioning-with-Attention#description)
 for info on downloading checkpoints of the models listed above.